EricLBuehler/Kestrel-Programming-Language/docs/traits.md

 # Traits

-These functions use generic types
+The functions listed use generic types.
+To implement traits, see [keywords.md](keywords.md).

 - ```Add```
     - ```fn add(self: A, other: B) -> C ```